pndaly/MapsQt6Guis/README.md

 ### maps_status_indi.py

-This co9ntains large data structures associated with INDI streams.
+This contains large data structures associated with INDI streams.
 If you edit this file, you should run the sanity check(s) to ensure data integrity, consistency and validity by executing:

 ```bash